-Further to that, analysis of the change in the trade pattern of the import data from China and Malaysia pre and post imposition of provisional payments and final duties on windscreens for vehicles from China indicates the possibility of country hopping from China to Malaysia.
+Based on the above, analysis of the change in the trade pattern of the import data between 7007.21.20, 8708.22 and 8708.22.10 pre and post imposition of provisional payments and final duties on windscreens for vehicles from China indicates the possibility of improper declaration of imports under alternative tariff subheading that is not subjected to anti-dumping duties as a result of minor modification in order to avoid paying duties.

-On this basis, the Commission found that there was prima facie evidence to indicate that country hopping, in terms of ADR 60.8, is taking place.
+On this basis, the Commission found that there was prima facie evidence to indicate that circumvention through improper declaration of imports under an alternative tariff subheading that is not subjected to anti-dumping duties as a result of minor modification, in terms of ADR 60.2(a)(iii) and 60.2(b) is taking place.